You are here

 Federal Direct Unsubsidized Stafford Loan

 A Federal Direct Unsubsidized Stafford Loan is provided to all graduate students regardless of financial need.
-The student is responsible for the interest accruing while he/she is enrolled in school, during grace periods, and during authorized deferment periods.
+The student is responsible for the interest accruing while they are enrolled in school, during grace periods, and during authorized deferment periods.
 During this time, students may either pay the accumulating interest or capitalize the interest.
 Capitalization means the unpaid interest will be added to the principal balance of the loan at the beginning of the repayment period.
-The current interest rate for Unsubsidized Stafford Loans for the 2017-2018 school year is fixed at 6 percent.

 Repayment begins six months after the student graduates, withdraws from the college, or drops to less than half-time enrollment.
 In order to receive a Stafford Loan, a student must be enrolled for at least six credits per semester and must be maintaining satisfactory academic progress.